-There are a number of potential PhD projects available for 2016/17 cohort that are linked to particular industrial partners.
+There are a number of potential PhD projects available for 2019/2020 cohort that are linked to particular industrial partners.
 Choosing a PhD project that has an industry partner offers many benefits to both the student and the industry partner.
 As a student you will be provided with an additional industrial co-supervisor as a contact point.
 You will spend around 20% of your time at industrial R&D departments.
 This model for the CDT provides the PhD student with access to training, facilities and expertise not available in an academic setting.
 In addition, industrial partners provide student placements and industry workshops to demonstrate to students the potential application of their innovation and to highlight career pathways.

-Here are the current PhD projects with an industry partner that are available to apply for:
+Current PhD projects with an industry partner that are available to apply for: